best-tufts/intro_to_single_cell_rnaseq/docs/intro_to_single_cell_rnaseq/06_cell_type_identification.md

 baseDir <- "~/intro_to_scrnaseq/"
 ```

-We begin by loading our integrated samples.
+We begin by loading a pre-processed version of our integrated, clustered samples from the `data` folder.
 ```R
 integ_seurat = readRDS(file.path(baseDir, "data/clustered_seurat.rds"))
 ```